nss-group-projects/single-cell/README.md

 # Single Cell: There Can Be Only One

 ## Project
 This is a colab project to explore building a simple text-based application from scratch, based on a specification.
 It simulates a micro-ecosystem, where cells collide and the larger one consumes the smaller until only one remains.
 It's based on a superb tablet game called [Osmos](https://apps.apple.com/us/app/osmos-for-ipad/id379323382).
+Think about how to organize this code.
 You will probably have to research a bit to figure out how to build some parts.

 ## Specifications